All things sports.

 He’s young, raw, and extremely talented.

 Not known for his bat, skeptics question Anthony Gose’s ability to hit enough to be more than a 4th outfielder.
 Others like his ability to take walks and believe he’ll make enough contact to keep a decent batting average.
-When the Jays acquired him, he was considered a raw talent with speed and a cannon arm but a li...Read Full Post »
+When the Jays acquired him, he was considered a raw talent with speed and a...Read Full Post »

 |Posted on June 7, 2012 at 5:05 PM||comments (0)|